hatakkey/MAG-integrated/docs/4G_session_verification.md

 Process check completed.
 ```

-Also a clear command from MAG can be executed
+Also a clear command from MAG can be executed.

 ```bash
 A:admin@MAG2# clear fwa